nivetharajaa/19AI405ProjExp/README.md

         grid[row][col] = 0
     return False

-0 means the cells where no value is assigned''' grid = [[2, 5, 0, 0, 3, 0, 9, 0, 1],
+0 means the cells where no value is assigned grid = [[2, 5, 0, 0, 3, 0, 9, 0, 1],
         [0, 1, 0, 0, 0, 4, 0, 0, 0],
     [4, 0, 7, 0, 0, 0, 2, 0, 8],